pilvcc/battleship-solver/README.md

 - If there's only one place a ship can go, it has to go there (e.g. if you have a 5-ship, and there's only one remaining 5-slot)

-For hard puzzles, applying the rules isn't enough.
+For hard puzzles, applying the basic rules isn't enough.
 You end up getting stuck.
-Then you have to play the "macro" game of enumerating the possible ship configurations, exploring each possible path, and backtracking if it deadends.
+Then you have to play the "macro" game: enumerating possible ship configurations, exploring each possible path, and backtracking if it deadends.
 Within each path exploration you play the "micro" game of repeatedly applying the simple rules and seeing if it leads to an invalid result.